-Every residential dwelling unit shall provide a portion of land for the purpose of providing park, recreation and open space areas.
-For purposes of this Section, the terms "recreation area" includes park, recreation and/or open space areas.
+Every newly proposed residential dwelling lot or unit shall provide a portion of land for the purpose of providing park, recreation and open space areas.
+For purposes of this section, the terms "recreation area" includes park, recreation and/or open space areas.